Twister (1996 film): Filming

-Halfway through filming, both Bill Paxton and Helen Hunt were temporarily blinded by bright electronic lamps used to make the sky behind the two actors look dark and stormy.
+Halfway through filming, both Paxton and Hunt were temporarily blinded by bright electronic lamps used to make the sky behind the two actors look dark and stormy.
 Paxton remembers that "these things literally sunburned our eyeballs.
 I got back to my room, I couldn't see".
 To solve the problem, a Plexiglas filter was placed in front of the beams.
 The actors took eye drops and wore special glasses for a few days to recuperate.
 After filming in a particularly unsanitary ditch (for the first tornado chase scene, in which Bill and Jo are forced to shelter from an approaching F1 tornado under a short bridge), Hunt and Paxton needed hepatitis shots.
-During the same sequence, Hunt repeatedly hit her head on a low wooden bridge, so exhausted from the demanding shoot that she stood up so quickly her head struck a beam.
+During the same sequence, Hunt repeatedly hit her head on a low wooden bridge, and was so exhausted from the demanding shoot that she stood up quickly and struck her head on a beam.
 During one stunt in which Hunt opened the door of a vehicle speeding through a cornfield, she momentarily let go of the door and it struck her on the side of the head.
 Some sources claim she received a concussion in the incident.
 De Bont said, "I love Helen to death, but you know, she can be also a little bit clumsy".
 She responded, "Clumsy?
 The guy burned my retinas, but I'm clumsy ...
 I thought I was a good sport.
 I don't know ultimately if Jan chalks me up as that or not, but one would hope so".
+Jo and Bill inside the F5 tornado was filmed by rolling the set in a gimbal so the ground stood in the ceiling as Hunt and Paxton hung from a metal bar, with the footage then being flipped upside down to appear as if they were being sucked upwards by the storm.

+Bad weather was frequent during production, with hailstorms, lightning, floods, and mud.
 Some crew members, feeling that De Bont was "out of control", left the production five weeks into filming.
 The camera crew led by Don Burgess claimed De Bont "didn't know what he wanted till he saw it.
 He would shoot one direction, with all the equipment behind the view of the camera, and then he'd want to shoot in the other direction right away and we'd have to move [everything] and he'd get angry that we took too long ... and it was always everybody else's fault, never his".
 De Bont claims that they had to schedule at least three scenes every day because the weather changed so often, and "Don had trouble adjusting to that".